 Oh, and she’s doing all this while taking a full 6-AP course load (and maintaining straight A’s) at school along with her other community service, volunteer and extra-curricular commitments.

 Believe me when I say, this is not atypical, unusual or uncommon.
 I know this because I’ve talked with tons of other parents whose high schoolers are on the same intense hamster wheel.

-Cameron is self-motivated, engaged, bright and very competitive and I while I know these attributes undoubtedly serve her well, I have a hard time knowing where to draw the line on some of this or whether there should even be a line.
+Cameron is self-motivated, engaged, bright and very competitive and while I know these attributes undoubtedly serve her well, I have a hard time knowing where to draw the line on some of the intensity level or whether there should even be a line.

 It does seem like a bit much but that’s what the high school experience and college application process now looks like… that’s what it’s become and like so many others, we don’t dare do it differently.

 We all just keep doing what we’re doing and hope it pays off in the end… despite the tantrums and door slamming.

 I’ve had the tantrums and Cameron is the door slammer (ahem, sometimes it’s vice-versa).

 Cameron’s bedroom door has been slammed so often, my husband, Boris is threatening to remove it.

 He keeps saying he’s just gonna take that door right off its hinges.